Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications

-\initial{T}his is the second and final article on the tutorial on manipulator differential kinematics.
-In Part I, we described a method of modelling kinematics using the elementary transform sequence (ETS), before formulating forward kinematics and the manipulator Jacobian.
-We then described some basic applications of the manipulator Jacobian including resolved-rate motion control (RRMC), inverse kinematics (IK), and some manipulator performance measures.

-In this article, we formulate the second-order differential kinematics, leading to a definition of manipulator Hessian.
+\initial{K}inematics, in the context of robotic manipulators is concerned with the relationship between the position of the robot's joints and the pose of its end effector, as well as the relationships between various derivatives of those quantities.
+In this second part of our two-part tutorial, we focus on second-order differential kinematics and subsequent applications.
+These applications demonstrate advanced techniques which are highly relevant to topics including sensor-based control, constrained control, and motion planning.

+We start by introducing the second-order differential kinematics and the manipulator Hessian.
+The second-order differential kinematics expose a relationship between the robot's joint velocities and the end-effector acceleration.
 We then describe the differential kinematics' analytical forms, which are essential to dynamics applications.
-Subsequently, we provide a general formula for higher-order derivatives.
-The first application we consider is advanced velocity control.
-In this section, we extend resolved-rate motion control to perform sub-tasks while still achieving the goal before redefining the algorithm as a quadratic program to enable greater flexibility and additional constraints.
-We then take another look at numerical inverse kinematics with an emphasis on adding constraints.
-Finally, we analyse how the manipulator Hessian can help to escape singularities.
+Subsequently, we provide a general formula for higher-order derivatives before detailing and experimenting with three advanced applications.

+The first application we consider is advanced velocity control -- an important topic for reactive and sensor-based control tasks.
+We demonstrate this by extending resolved-rate motion control (RRMC) to perform additional sub-tasks while still achieving its goal and then reformulate the problem as a quadratic program to enable greater flexibility and additional constraints.
+We then take another look at numerical inverse kinematics (IK) with an emphasis on adding constraints to improve robustness and solvability.
+We subsequently present a comprehensive experiment that compares the performance and characteristics of each IK method on three different manipulators.
+Finally, we analyse how incorporating the manipulator Hessian into a motion controller can help to escape singularities.

+In Part 1 \cite{dkt1}, we described a method of modelling kinematics using the elementary transform sequence (ETS), before formulating forward kinematics and the manipulator Jacobian.
+We then described some introductory but fundamental applications of the manipulator Jacobian including RRMC, numerical IK, and some manipulator performance measures.
+Part 1 provides many important definitions, functions and conventions, and we recommend that readers review Part 1 before reading this Part.